On the initial value problem for semiclassical gravity without and with quantum state collapses

 We shall also advocate the use of an even simpler version of semiclassical gravity -- semiclassical gravity to order $\hbar^0$ -- either as a valuable approximate theory in its own right or as a first step towards a perturbative discussion of the theory to order $\hbar$.
-However, we shall first aim to say as much as we can about the theory of general solutions or physical solutions which (in the absence of collapses) exactly solve \eqref{semi-simple} (and which, in the case of physical solutions, satisfy the above smoothness condition) partly because this will help us to make clear, later, just how and in what way, the order $\hbar^0$ and order $\hbar$ approximations to the theory are simpler.
+However, we shall first aim to say as much as we can about the theory of general solutions or physical solutions which (in the absence of collapses) exactly solve \eqref{semi-simple} (and which, in the case of physical solutions, satisfy the above smoothness condition in $\hbar$) partly because this will help us to make clear, later, just how and in what way, the order $\hbar^0$ and order $\hbar$ approximations to the theory are simpler.